MartinChavez/jQueryBasics/README.md

     /* Interaction */

-    // the .ready() method relieves an event handler function as an argument
+    // the .ready() method receives an event handler function as an argument
     // You can pass in a function that will be executed when the event gets triggered

     // The syntax is the following :